MLMI2-CSSI/foundry/README.md

 * Load ML-ready data with just a few lines of code
 * Work with datasets in local or cloud environments.
 * Publish your own datasets with Foundry to promote community usage
-* (in progress) Run published ML models without no hassle
+* (in progress) Run published ML models without hassle